lavkherwa/Spring-Rest-Zip-File-Handling/README.md

   - ZIP file if provided will be unzipped and files inside it will be created

 - Download files from folder: **src/main/resources/files/**
-  - All files will be zipped and downloaded as a attachment
+  - All files will be zipped and downloaded as an attachment

+  **NOTE:** For handling zip download, async is required. [configuration code](ZipFileHandling/src/main/java/com/example/zip/config/AsyncConfig.java)